-The Companys financial statements have been prepared assuming that it will continue as a going concern.
+Our financial statements have been prepared assuming that we will continue as a going concern.
 Such assumption contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-However, we have incurred continued losses, have a net working capital deficiency, and have an accumulated deficit of approximately ($29.5) million as of September 30, 2012.
+However, we have incurred continued losses, have a net working capital deficiency, and have an accumulated deficit of approximately $24.5 million as of December 31, 2011.
 These factors among others create a substantial doubt about our ability to continue as a going concern.
-The Company is dependent upon sufficient future revenues, additional sales of our securities or obtaining debt financing in order to meet its operating cash requirements.
-Barring the Companys generation of revenues in excess of its costs and expenses or its obtaining additional funds from equity or debt financing, or receipt of significant licensing prepayments, the Company will not have sufficient cash to continue to fund the operations of the Company through March 31, 2013.
-These unaudited consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+We are dependent upon sufficient future revenues, additional sales of our securities or obtaining debt financing in order to meet our operating cash requirements.
+Barring our generation of revenues in excess of our costs and expenses or our obtaining additional funds from equity or debt financing, or receipt of significant licensing prepayments, we will not have sufficient cash to continue to fund the operations of the Company through December 31, 2012.
+These consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-In response to our Companys cash needs, we raised additional bridge financing totaling $3,396,350 between January and September, 2012.
-Longer term, we anticipate that we will raise additional equity financing through the sale of shares of the Companys common stock in order to finance our future investing and operating cash flow needs.
-However, there can be no assurance that such financings will be available on acceptable terms, or at all.
+In response to our Company’s cash needs, we received additional equity investments pursuant to a private placement totaling $1,033,003 as of March 31, 2012.
+(See Note 8) Longer term, we anticipate that we will continue to raise additional equity financing through the sale of shares of the Company’s common stock in order to finance our future investing and operating cash flow needs.
+Many of the Company's notes have terms of less than 1 year.